-The Racine County C.I.T. program also partners with C.I.P.
-(Crisis Intervention Partner) and conducts 2, 16 hour classes a year geared towards dispatchers, nurses, fire personnel, corrections, HSD and others dealing with people suffering from a mental disorder or in crisis.
+The Racine County C.I.T. program, partnered with C.I.P.
+(Crisis Intervention Partner), conducts two 16-hour classes a year geared towards dispatchers, nurses, fire personnel, corrections, HSD and others dealing with people suffering from a mental disorder or in crisis, with approximately 400 trained as of December 31, 2013.